robertmuth/Cwerg/FrontEndDocs/tutorial.md

 # Cwerg Language Overview

 Cwerg tries to find the right balance between language expressiveness and compiler implementation complexity.
-The hope is to reach a sweet spot above what C gives us today and make it convenient to write system software like operating systems and compilers in this language.
+The hope is to reach a sweet spot above what C gives us today.
+A language that makes it convenient to write system software like operating systems and compilers.

 ## Philosophy

-Above all Cwerg is meant to be a small language.
+Above all Cwerg is meant to be a small language that can be maintained by a single person.
 Since small is subjective we have set a complexity budget for about 10kLOC for a compiler frontend with basic optimizations.

-All control flow and all memory allocation is explicit.

-Discouraged practices are possible but require explicit overrides, e.g.: uninitialized variables, global visibility, mutability, unchecked array accesses, untagged unions, ... ...

 ## Highlights